Skip to Content

 5. Top up your CPF SA.
 Your CPF is part of your total assets.
 This move converts liquid assets to illiquid assets.
 Your net worth goes up

 6. Pay off more of your home loan early.
 This reduces the interest expenses you need to pay.
 It leaves more future cash flow with you, thus retaining more assets.
-Also when you pay off more, this reduces your liabilities/debt.
-The combine of this 2 actions in increases your net worth
+Also, when you pay off more, this reduces your liabilities/debt.
+The combination of these 2 actions increases your net worth

-But what you want to know is which one gives me the most bang for the buck, or the sequence for which to do first.
+But you want to know which one gives me the most bang for the buck or the sequence for which to do first.

 And I am telling you that is Advance Wealth.